 - Exposure to heavy loads

-- Practicing event techniques
+- Practicing the event techniques

 - Repeating competition scenarios